Bexhill Photographers (C-F)

 [ABOVE] A large carbon print on opal glass, signed by the photographer W. Davey.
 Although this picture was not produced at William Crouch's Bexhill studio, advertisements for The Sackville Photographic Studio indicate that the studio was able to produce similar results.
 The carbon transfer process allowed photographic images to be transferred on to a variety of supports including opal glass, enamel, ivory and porcelain.
 William Crouch's adverts specifically mention the production of "Miniatures on Ivory & Porcelain".

-William Morris Crouch was in charge of The Sackville Studio at 7 Sea Road, Bexhill-on-Sea from from about 1899 until the end of 1902.
-The range of photographic services provided by Crouch, detailed in the publicity for the Sackville Studio, and the illustration of the interior of the photographic studio, which formed the centre of a large advertisement published in Kelly's "Hastings & St Leonards Directory (with Bexhill) for 1900", indicates that William Morris Crouch was operating a sophisticated business operation in Bexhill.
+William Morris Crouch was in charge of The Sackville Studio at 7 Sea Road, Bexhill-on-Sea from from about 1898 until the end of 1902.
+The range of photographic services provided by Crouch, detailed in the publicity for the Sackville Studio, and the illustration of the interior of the photographic studio, which formed the centre of a large advertisement published in Kelly's "Hastings & St Leonards Directory (with Bexhill) for 1900", suggested that William Morris Crouch was operating a sophisticated business operation in Bexhill.
 (Crouch employed the term "High Class Photography" and "Highest Class of Photography" when describing his services).
 William Morris Crouch produced photographic prints in both Silver Platinum and Carbon and could provide enlargements in Bromide as well as Silver Platinum and Carbon.
 Crouch was also making use of his artistic talents in the production of "Miniatures on Ivory & Porcelain".
 One advertisement for Crouch's Sackville Photographic Studio makes a special mention of "Artistic Reproductions from old and faded Photographs", which suggests that Crouch had a good knowledge of photographic techniques and some artistic ability.
 (It should be remembered that William Morris Crouch began his working life as an "Artist & Painter").
 William Morris Crouch and his staff were also proficient in outdoor and location photography, offering to take group portraits of wedding parties, football teams and class photographs for local schools.

 The large range of photographic services and sophisticated techniques meant that William Morris Crouch needed to employ a number of assistants.
 The 1901 census records three photographic workers lodging at William Crouch's studio premises in Sea Road - Miss Bertha Duke (born 1876, Chiddingstone, near Penshurst, Kent), listed as an "Assistant", Percy William Short (born 1884, Stonebridge, Hackney, London), a sixteen year old photographer's apprentice, and Joseph William Jacklett (born 1884, Aldershot, Hampshire), entered on the 1901 census return as an "Apprentice to Photographer", aged 16.